corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

 tags:
 - tutorial
 - cordapp
-title: Write the contracts
+title: Write contracts
 ---

 This tutorial guides you through writing the two contracts you need in your CorDapp: `AppleStampContract` and `BasketOfAppleContract`.
-Both contracts will be linked to the states that you created when performing the steps from the [Write the states](tutorial-basic-cordapp-state.md) tutorial.
+You will link these contracts to the states that you created in the [Write the states](basic-cordapp-state.md) tutorial.

-You will be creating these contracts in the `contracts/src/main/java/com/template/contracts/` directory in this tutorial.
-Refer to the `TemplateContract.java` file in this directory for guidance.
+You will create these contracts in the `contracts/src/main/java/com/template/contracts/` directory in this tutorial.
+Refer to the `TemplateContract.java` file in this directory to see a template contract.

 ## Learning objectives